karpathy/karpathy.github.io/nntutorial.md

 #### Patterns in the "backward" flow

 Lets look again at the our example circuit with the numbers filled in.
-The first circuit shows the raw values, and the second circuit shows the gradients that flow back to the inputs as discussed:
+The first circuit shows the raw values, and the second circuit shows the gradients that flow back to the inputs as discussed.
+Notice that the gradient always starts off with `+1` at the end to start off the chain.
+This is the (default) pull on the circuit to have its value increased.

 <div class="svgdiv">
 <svg width="600" height="350">